elfi-dev/zoo/README.md

 The contents of this repository are not maintained by the elfi-dev admins.
 However, limited user-support may be asked from elfi-support.at.hiit.fi, but the [Gitter chat](https://gitter.im/HIIT/elfi?utm_source=share-link&utm_medium=link&utm_campaign=share-link) is preferable.

 To have your contribution added here, simply fork the repo and open a Pull request.
+Please create a new aptly named directory for your stuff.